leafok88/lbbs/README.md

    sudo /usr/local/lbbs/bin/bbsd

 9) Set up systemd
    Create your own /usr/lib/systemd/system/lbbs.service from the sample at conf/lbbs.service.default, and make any change if necessary.
-Please note that the startup argument "-f" with bbsd should be used in systemd notify mode.
-   Run the following bash command to startup the service:
-   sudo systemctl daemon-reload
-   sudo systemctl start lbbs
+   Reload daemon config and start the service.